The art of numbers: Pricing strategies and psychology

 If you dig in a little deeper, you can ally yourself with one of two charm pricing camps—the odds and the evens.
 Specifically, we’re talking about the quality of that last digit in your product’s price.

-Originally, it has been said, the purpose of pricing products down a few cents was to force cashiers to open the register and therefore record the sale.
+Originally, it has been said that the purpose of pricing products down a few cents was to force cashiers to open the register and therefore record the sale.
 Otherwise, they’d easily be able to pocket that whole dollar amount without bothering with the register.

 Many retailers mainly employ odd pricing, whereas a few use even pricing.
 The difference in conversion between these two strategies—aside from the shift from a whole number—is minimal.